 I truly believe spring is the best time to visit Korea because of the cherry blossoms.
 Here’s a short guide on how to enjoy your trip to Korea in spring to the fullest.

-- Check the cherry blossom forecast.
+- Check the cherry blossom forecast (see above).

 There are four notable cherry blossom variations across Korea.
 The blooming sequence begins with the pure white maehwa (plum blossom) and the bright yellow sansuyu, followed by the delicate pink someiyoshino (Yoshino cherry tree).
 Then the more profound and larger flowers of the wangbot namu (King cherry tree) bloom last.